scionproto/scion/doc/dev/design/protobuf-API-version.rst

 1) Separate Version Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The control service should offer a service API to request version information.
+The control service offers a service API to request version information.
-The API should provide an integer version identifier and, **possibly**, individual version identifiers for each service.
+The service returns an integer version identifier and, **possibly**, individual version identifiers for each service.
 The request should **probably** be available through its own service.

-For example:

 Advantages: